Guide to Using Web Highlights for Online Text & Notes

 Final Thoughts

 Web Highlights makes organizing your research more efficient.
 By highlighting text and adding tags, you can easily find any piece of information you come across online.
-Taking notes helps keep your thoughts organized, and the export feature ensures your work syncs with your favorite tools.
+Taking notes helps keep your thoughts organized, and the export feature ensures your work syncs with your favorite tools like Notion, Obsidian, and Capacities.